-Hypoglycemia can be a life threhypoglycemia-in-dogsatening problem for Chihuahuas and other toy breeds.
+Hypoglycemia can be a life threatening problem for Chihuahuas and other toy breeds.
 Usually develops in pups younger than four months of age.
 Hypoglycemia in dogs can occur after exercising vigorously, when they’re stressed (such as during a trip to the veterinarian) or when they’ve gone too long without eating.

 Toy breed puppies have various anatomical physiological and behavioral factors that contribute to the development of low blood sugar: small muscle mass and liver (where glucose is stored as glycogen, a large molecule made up of many glucose molecules), proportionately large brain ( a major user of glucose) and high activity level.
 Immaturity of the body’s systems at processing and storing glucose may also play a role.